 Book a cruise to explore beautiful buildings, skyscrapers, bars and parks.
 Enjoy a round-trip journey that allows you to really enhance your knowledge of what is known as one of the “most livable cities in the world.”
 Many travellers choose to explore the city via the Yarra River.

-Close to the center of town you find St. Kilda, a very popular spot in Melbourne.
-Access to the beach combined with the many activities here (bars, restaurants, Luna Park, etc…) ensures there is something to do for everybody.
-What is better than a swim in the Ocean and a drink to end a busy day!
+Not far from the city centre you will find St. Kilda, a very popular spot in Melbourne.
+Easy beach access, combined with the many activities here (bars, restaurants, Luna Park, etc.) ensures there is something for everybody.

-- Get your brekkie at Queen Victoria Market;
+Get your brekkie at Queen Victoria Market (Day 2)

 The Queen Victoria Market will definitely awaken your senses!
 It has turned into a one of the most popular tourist destinations of the city.
 Let yourself get carried away by the friendly atmosphere of this market and its more than pleasant smalls.
-Composed in two part, you will find a wide choice of fresh fruits and vegetables, meats, fish and speciality foods.
-The second part is devoted to non-food products, such as clothing, jewellery and handcrafted items.
+You will find a wide choice of fresh fruits and vegetables, meats, fish and speciality foods in the Food Hall.
+A second of the market part is devoted to non-food products, such as clothing, jewellery and handcrafted items.